Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 $80 billion in costs that they expend

-and it's $115 by 2029 as well.
-Does a good chunk of this come out of, oh, it turns out that computer is incredibly expensive and we want to center our business model around it?
+It's $115 by 2029 as well.
+Does a good chunk of this come out of, oh, it turns out that computer is incredibly expensive

 I think it's that.
-And I I think it's just they don't know what else to do.
+And I think it's just they don't know what else to do.

-It's kind of like we were saying with the Uber model.
+It's kind of like we're saying with the Uber model.
 They're playing the hits.

 It's like, fuck, what did we do in the past?